I figured I’d try to better organize my portfolio of profiles for Pensions & Investments, but through a blog post on my personal website.

 Influential Women in Institutional Investing

 I’ve write a lot of the features to tied P&I‘s annual Influential Women in Institutional Investing program.
-This isn’t everyone, but rather a selection.

 - Global Endowment Management’s Stephanie Lynch, 2025 | Energized by her ‘real calling,’ Stephanie Lynch is on a mission to support endowments